Miguel-Rojo/tweet-analysis/README.md

 (I have not been able to create the d3 chart, got stuck at a silly Javascript issue) (The sentiment analysis is printed in the console for now)

-To run the app, simply run :
+To run the app,

+1) Update your twitter access token in the application.properties file

+2) Then simply run :
 -> gradle bootRun

 IMPORTANT NOTE : This app uses twitter standard search api which retrieves tweets